 Are risk and hazard synonyms?
 When does a hazard become a risk?
-How to minimize and avoid risks?
+How can risks be minimised and avoided?

 These two terms are often used to describe the same or similar things, but this isn’t entirely accurate as risk and hazard relate to very distinct concepts.
-Not all hazards represent a risk, it is exposure which makes all the difference.
+Not all hazards represent a risk; it is exposure which makes all the difference.